 In some cases these side effects are not reversible.

 It is not clear that vitamin E provides any benefit.
-Further research is needed to conclusively determine the potential benefits of vitamin E in Alzheimers disease.
+Further research is needed to conclusively determine the potential benefits of vitamin E in Alzheimer disease.
 Some doctors are recommending vitamin E as a potential preventive measure.
 However, since vitamin E can increase the risk of bleeding when taken with other medications, such as aspirin or warfarin (a blood thinning medicine), you should talk with your doctor before beginning it.

 If you are taking medications, follow these general guidelines: